JakubRybka/Disease_spread_model/README.md

 ![Obraz1](https://github.com/user-attachments/assets/2309d1cc-82ed-44f0-b346-cd44c928a288)  |  ![Obraz2](https://github.com/user-attachments/assets/d1857bd6-e019-4d4f-ad52-898a3cebf307)

 ## SIRV model
-SIRV depicts how epidemy of some illness evolves in time.
-Given contagiousness and recovery rate one can predict how will the dynamics proceed.
+SIRV depicts how the epidemic evolves in time.
+Given the contagiousness and recovery rate, one can predict how the dynamics will proceed.
 This will also depend on how dense society is.

 ## Visualization